-- Rye Meads Water Cycle Strategy Review, 2015
+- Rye Meads Water Cycle Strategy Review (forthcoming)

 - Refresh of HIIS, 2013

 - Rye Meads Water Cycle Strategy, 2009

-8.11 The significant majority of Stevenage lies within the Thames River Basin District (RBD) and is served by Thames Water.
-The watershed that marks the boundary with the Anglian RBD passes through the north-west corner of Stevenage, broadly follows the Borough boundary to the west before looping west and then north across the Langley Valley.

-8.12 Wastewater from the small number of properties within the Anglian Catchment in Stevenage is currently pumped across the watershed and treated by Thames.

-8.13 Wastewater from Stevenage is treated at the Rye Meads Wastewater Treatment works (WwTW), to the east of Hoddesdon.
-The 2015 Rye Meads Water Cycle Strategy Review concluded that Rye Meads should now have capacity to treat all wastewater arising from within its catchment over the period to 2026, with a reasonable prospect of being able to accommodate demand to 2031.

-8.14 This is an update from the 2009 Study, which concluded that the sewerage network is close to capacity in places and upgrades would be required in order for some strategic developments to occur.
+- 8.11 The significant majority of Stevenage lies within the Thames River Basin District (RBD) and is served by Thames Water.
+The watershed that marks the boundary with the Anglian RBD passes through the north-west corner of Stevenage, broadly follows the Borough boundary to the west before looping west and then north across the Langley Valley. - 8.12 Wastewater from the small number of properties within the Anglian Catchment in Stevenage is currently pumped across the watershed and treated by Thames. - 8.13 Wastewater from Stevenage is treated at the Rye Meads Wastewater Treatment works (WwTW), to the east of Hoddesdon.
+The 2009 Rye Meads Water Cycle Strategy concluded that the sewerage network is close to capacity in places and upgrades would be required in order for some strategic developments to occur. - 8.14 It considered that the WwTW itself should be able to operate within existing consents until after 2021.
+Upgrades would be required to increase capacity although the scale of these had yet to be quantified.
+Demand in the period after 2021 would depend on the spatial distribution of development, though a long-term solution would be required. - 8.15 It is important to note that the 2009 WCS was carried out in the context of the housing targets in the East of England Plan.
+The East of England Plan was revoked in 2013 and a number of the affected authorities are now pursuing different planning and development strategies. - 8.16 The on-going review of the WCS identifies that, by 2018, actual development levels across the original study will be around four years 'behind' the development trajectory assumed in the WCS.
+This would appear to suggest there may be additional headroom (in terms of time) at Rye Meads beyond that envisaged in 2009.

-8.15 The changed conclusion has arisen from a combination of reduced future development allied with ongoing long-term decreases in consumption from existing homes that are now predicted by Affinity Water.

-8.16 Thames Water have confirmed that physical capacity at Rye Meads is to be increased during the AMP6 period (2015-2020) while their current consent would be sufficient to accommodate future growth beyond 2026.
+8.17 Thames Water have confirmed that physical capacity at Rye Meads is to be increased during the AMP6 period (2015-2020) while their current consent would be sufficient to accommodate future growth beyond 2026.
 However, the Environment Agency consider that consent changes may be required in the period beyond 2020 in order to meet Water Framework Directive requirements for waterbodies to reach 'good' status by 2027.

-8.17 Both the 2009 and 2015 WCS identified a series of interventions, both for the sewerage network between Stevenage and Rye Meads and at the WwTW themselves.

-8.18 However, these interventions were based upon the particular quantums, location and phasing of growth in that study.
-Changes to any of these factors may have implications for the most appropriate interventions in the network.

-8.19 Thames Water have stated that they do not consider the funding and delivery of any particular solutions for the sewerage network in and around Stevenage to be an issue that needs to impinge upon the local plan.
-Thames Water will deliver necessary strategic upgrades through the AMP process, subject to their being sufficient certainty and clarity over the delivery of new development.

-8.20 Individual schemes will give rise to requirements for new infrastructure in the forms of pipes and connections.
+- 8.18 The 2009 WCS identified a series of interventions, both for the sewerage network between Stevenage and Rye Meads and at the WwTW themselves. - 8.19 However, these interventions were based upon the particular quantums, location and phasing of growth in that study.
+Changes to any of these factors may have implications for the most appropriate interventions in the network. - 8.20 The WCS Review is considering these wider issues and the findings will be reflected in the next iteration of this IDP.
+However, in the interim, Thames Water have stated that they do not consider the funding and delivery of any particular solutions for the sewerage network in and around Stevenage to be an issue that needs to impinge upon the local plan.
+Thames will deliver necessary strategic upgrades through the AMP process, subject to their being sufficient certainty and clarity over the delivery of new development. - 8.21 Individual schemes will give rise to requirements for new infrastructure in the forms of pipes and connections.
 These are agreed directly between developers and the water companies.